gecampbell/galliard.xyz/content/essay/soft-white-bread.md

 * 2 teaspoons salt
 * 4 cups white flour

+## Directions

-Put hot water, yeast and sugar in your bread machine.
+* Put hot water, yeast and sugar in your bread machine.
   Let it stand for 10-15 minutes depending on the temp of your water.
   The yeast will foam.

-Add remaining ingredients.
+* Add remaining ingredients.

-Use rapid or basic white cycles.
+* Use rapid or basic white cycles.

 [^1]: For dry yeast, the water should be about 110&deg;F. If it's too hot, it will kill the yeast.